Quantum Eigensolver for Non-Normal Matrices via Ground State Energy Estimation: Introduction

+To deal with non-normal matrices, we assume access to the block encoding input model, which encodes the target matrix (rescaled) in a larger unitary matrix with the help of ancilla qubits.
+Then the Hermitianization can be realized using the powerful Quantum Singular Value Transformation (QSVT) technique.

-Ground state energy estimation is a hard problem even for quantum computer: deciding whether the smallest eigenvalue of a generic local hamiltonian is smaller than $a$ or greater than $b$ for some $a<b$ is QMA-complete \cite{kitaev2002classical,kempe2006complexity}.
+The main quantum subroutine of our algorithm is the ground state energy estimation, which is a hard problem even for quantum computer: deciding whether the ground energy of a generic local hamiltonian is smaller than $a$ or greater than $b$ for some $a<b$ is QMA-complete \cite{kitaev2002classical,kempe2006complexity}.
 Therefore, the near-optimal ground state preparation and energy estimation algorithm from Ref. \cite{lin2020near} relies on some assumptions.
-They assume access to an initial state which can be efficiently prepared by an oracle and has overlap with the ground state lower bounded by $\gamma$.
-Such an oracle can be realized by state preparation using variational quantum eigensolver \cite{mcclean2016theory,peruzzo2014variational} or the boosting technique \cite{wang2022state}.
+First, they assume access to an initial state which can be efficiently prepared by an oracle and has overlap with the ground state lower bounded by $\gamma$.
+Such an oracle can be realized by state preparation using variational quantum eigensolvers \cite{mcclean2016theory,peruzzo2014variational} or the boosting technique \cite{wang2022state}.
 They also assume a lower bound $\Delta$ on the spectral gap, which also can be estimated \cite{russo2021evaluating}.
 We inherit these assumptions in this work.

-The computational cost is primarily measured in terms of the query complexity of the block encoding unitary of $A$.
-We also analyze the number of ancilla qubits, the query complexity of the initial state preparation oracles and the number of one- and two-qubit gates other than the oracles.
-These four quantities characterize the resource required in our algorithms.
-We show that our algorithm can approximate an eigenvalue with resource that scales logarithmically in the matrix size and failure probability, and polynomially in the condition number and desired precision.
-An advantage of our algorithm is that with the knowledge of an eigenvalue, we are able to directly prepare the associated eigenstate through ground state preparation.
-We also derive an algorithm for estimating the extreme eigenvalues, which can be used to approxiamte the spectral gap.